 A lot of Lego Technic cars are equipped with V8 engines and motorbikes with V2 or V4 engines.
-To create a more compact inline cylinder engine, I developed a mk1 straight five engine.
-Somehow it turned out to be actually larger and from that point I kept downsizing my model.
-I payed attention to the details and to work as compact as I could.
+I developed a mk1 straight five engine to make it a more compact.
+It turned out to be actually larger and from that point I kept downsizing my model.
+I payed attention to the details and worked as compact as I could.
 I think it worked out pretty well.

 Instead of developing the five cylinder engine further, I created a smaller mk2 inline four engine.
-I removed the spring feathers from mk1 to save space and replaced them by Lego rubber bands.
+I replaced the spring feathers by Lego rubber bands to save space.
 Due to a lot of stress on the rubber band it felt too sturdy when in motion.
 The L-shaped gray parts hold the rubber bands and the upper layer of the engine together.

-The mk3 straight engine is too straight and too stiff in performance.
-I reduced the width by shrinking it by a Lego brick size.
-By doing that I made myself position the cylinders in such a way, that the crankshaft had to move all the cylinders in one round.
-That resulted in an way too heavy, almost sticky, tend to declining rotation and above that the engine didn't sound realistic.
-To make the cylinder engine both move and sound with a some ruff in it, at least one or two cylinders have to be placed in opposite position to the remaining others.
+The mk3 straight engine was too straight and too stiff in performance.
+I reduced the width by shrinking it by a Lego brick size to position the cylinders in such a way, that the crankshaft could rotate all the cylinders in 360 degrees.
+That resulted in a way too heavy, almost sticky and tend to declining rotation.
+Above that the engine didn't sound realistic, but forced.
+To make the cylinder engine both move and sound with a subtle ruff in it, at least one or two cylinders have to be placed in opposite position.
 That's what I learned from inline engine mk3.

 Engine mk3 didn't discourage me to downsize further.
 From this point I saw more excess and too thick parts then I saw on mk1 and mk2.
 I scrapped lots of parts and mk4 became one of the most supple rotating inline engines that I created so far.
 I must admit that mk4 also rotated a bit more supple than the mk6.